WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Return [].
 2. If (elemmode = DECLARE), then:
   a.
 Return [(ELEM.DROP i)].
-3. Assert: Due to validation, elemmode is ACTIVE.
+3. Assert: Due to validation, elemmode is some ACTIVE.
 4. Let (ACTIVE x instr*) be elemmode.
 5. Let n be |expr*|.
 6. Return instr* :: [(I32.CONST 0), (I32.CONST n), (TABLE.INIT x i), (ELEM.DROP i)].